yigitm/Spotify-release-tracker/README.md

 ## API Keys

-Secret / API Keys are kept in local .yml file instead of using Figaro GEM to secure the private keys.
+Secret / API Keys are kept in local .yml file instead of using Figaro GEM to secure the private keys and are removed from enviroment files.

 ---